Workers' Compensation Lawyers Norristown

 File a Workers’ Compensation Claim (LIBC-100)

-To file a claim for workers' compensation in Pennsylvania, you must complete and file a LIBC-100 form.
-Filing formally starts your workers’ compensation claim and notifies your employer and their insurance carrier.
-Errors or delays at this stage can affect your ability to receive benefits.
+To formally start your claim in Pennsylvania, complete and file the LIBC-100 form.
+This puts your employer and their insurance carrier on notice.
+Errors or delays here can affect your benefits.

 2